brianlimtt/TER-blog/blogs/my-experience-in-TER-sem-1.md

 This course has laid a strong foundation for future work in data science, research, and analytical fields.

+## Personal Notes
+Mental health means a lot to many differnet students.
+What Mr. Andrade does to bring awareness and support to these matters truly means a lot to a student.
+Although it wasn't a big factor in the class, knowing that a teacher like Mr. Andrade would actually acommadate a student's well being and support them to actually acheieve goals makes all of his classes a joy to attend.
 I would truly love to take this course again in the future and I recommend taking it to all students, no matter what field they are interested in.